scaleway/api.scaleway.com/contents/security.md

 Create a new rule

 The response is an object that has a key called `rule`.
-This key contain a standard `rule` object.
+This key contains a standard `rule` object.

 action: "accept"
 direction: "outbound"